AbortController with redux-thunk and redux-saga

-Features that allow the user to fire multiple requests quickly and where only the latest request is relevant, should build in an abort controller.
+Features that allow users to fire multiple requests quickly — where only the latest request is relevant — should include an AbortController.
 A typical example of this is a search filter allowing the user to quickly select and deselect filters.
-With each clicked filter the application will fire another request to server and update the search results.
-As requests for previously selected filters are irrelevant, it makes no sense for the browser trying to resolve them all.
-On the contrary it can slow down the application considerably, especially if the requests payload is large and/or the Internet connection slow.
-Not to mention to avoid racing conditions.
+With each clicked filter, the application will fire another request to the server and update the search results.
+As requests for previously selected filters are irrelevant, it makes no sense for the browser to try to resolve them all.
+On the contrary, it can slow down the application considerably, especially if the request payload is large and/or the Internet connection is slow.
+This also helps avoid race conditions.

-It is however relatively easy to remedy.
-The Web API (in most browsers) give us access to the AbortController class.
-The AbortController class enables the application to send an abort signal to an ongoing request, before starting a new.
+However, it is relatively easy to remedy.
+The Web API in most browsers gives us access to the AbortController class.
+The AbortController class enables the application to send an abort signal to an ongoing request before starting a new one.

 let abortController; // Module scoped abort controller